These pages do not apply outside Great Britain.

 As well as disability, the Equality Act covers discrimination in relation to various other 'protected characteristics', such as sex, race, religion and age.
 This website only deals with disability.

 The Equality Act applies in England, Wales and Scotland.
 It does not apply in Northern Ireland, which has somewhat different disability discrimination legislation.
 See Scotland, Wales and Northern Ireland.

 To be protected, the stammer normally needs to be a 'disability' as defined in the Equality Act.
-Broadly, the person must have a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.
+Broadly, the person must have a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities, such as having a phone conversation.
 'Substantial' means only 'more than minor or trivial'.

 The test is not difficult for a stammer to meet.
 However, where it is disputed, it is for the claimant to show the stammer has the required substantial effect.
 There are also more detailed rules which can be helpful, as they often widen the basic definition of disability.
 Statutory guidance specifically gives an example of stammering:

 "...A man has had a stammer since childhood.
 He does not stammer all the time, but his stammer, particularly in telephone calls, goes beyond the occasional lapses in fluency found in the speech of people who do not have the impairment.
 However, this effect can often be hidden by his avoidance strategies.
 He tries to avoid making or taking telephone calls where he believes he will stammer, or he does not speak as much during the calls.
 He sometimes tries to avoid stammering by substituting words, or by inserting extra words or phrases.

 "In these cases there are substantial adverse effects on the person's ability to carry out normal day-to-day communication activities."

 Para D17 of the 2011 Statutory Guidance on definition of Disability.